nutanix-japan/Consolidated_Storage_Bootcamp_Material/file_analytics_deploy/file_analytics_deploy.rst

    .. figure:: images/31.png

 #.
-Select **Deploy**
+Select 3.0.0 from the **Available Versions** then click **Next**

-   For the purpose of saving time, the File Analytics 2.0.0 package has already been uploaded to your cluster.
+   For the purpose of saving time, the File Analytics 3.0.0 package has already been uploaded to your cluster.
 Files binaries can be downloaded from the Nutanix Portal and uploaded manually.

 #.
-After the upload completes select **Install**

-#.
 Fill out the details

    - **Name** - Initials
+   - **Server Size** - Small
    - **Storage Container** – Will automatically select the container used by your file server instance
    - **Network List** – Primary - Managed